Secretary of State for the European Union

-The Secretary of State for the European Union (SEUE) is a senior official of the Ministry of Foreign Affairs, European Union and Cooperation of the Government of Spain.
-The SEUE is appointed by the Monarch with the advice of the Foreign Minister.
+The secretary of state for the European Union (SEUE) is a senior official of the Spanish Ministry of Foreign Affairs, European Union and Cooperation.
+The SEUE is appointed by the Monarch on the advice of the Foreign Minister.

-The Secretary of State for the European Union is responsible for the formulation and execution of the policy of Spain within the European Union.
-Likewise, he assists the Foreign Minister in the formulation and execution of the foreign policy of Spain in the geographical area corresponding to the countries of the European Union, candidate countries, countries of the European Economic Area and other European countries.
+The secretary of state is responsible for designing and implementing the government's policy within the European Union.
+Likewise, he assists the foreign minister in the formulation and execution of Spain's foreign policy in the geographical area corresponding to the countries of the European Union, candidate countries, countries of the European Economic Area and other European countries —except Eastern Europe—.
+It also manages issues arising from Spain's membership in the Council of Europe.

-As the highest official after the Foreign Minister in European Union affairs, the Secretary of State is responsible for overseen the actions of the different bodies of the different national administrations within the European Union as well as overseen and give orders to the Permanent Representative of Spain to the European Union.
+As the highest official after the Foreign Minister in European Union affairs, the secretary of state is responsible for overseeing the actions of the different bodies of the different national administrations within the European Union as well as overseeing and giving orders to the Permanent Representative of Spain to the European Union.